whatupintown/DTPS-prototype/README.md

 # DTPS prototype
-Prototype for a decentralized ticket pre-sale (DTPS) smart contract based for the Ethereum blockchain.
+Prototype for a decentralized ticket pre-sale (DTPS) smart contract for the Ethereum blockchain.